AdonnisPeralta/HR-Absenteeism-Data-Analysis/README.md

 - **Find the average hours of work missed by BMI category**
 - **Identify what season has the most absentees**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [link]("HR Request Results Queries.sql").

 Targed SQL queries regarding various business questions can be found here [link].